bengalicu/bengal-website/book/primitives.md

 ### Using booleans

-The example below creates a Boolean object with the value of true.
+The example below creates a Boolean instance with the value of true.

   ```
   myBoolean = true;